Painting

 Whatever its outward expression, human thought remains essentially unchanged and, throughout all of its manifestations, is fundamentally the same.
 Varying phases are but accidents and underneath the divers wrappings of historic periods or different civilizations, the heart as well as the mind of man has been moved by the same desires.

-Books Recommended: The books before mentioned, consult also General Bibliography, (page xv.)
+Books Recommended: The works on Italian art before mentioned and also consult General Bibliography, (page xv.).

 Syndicate content